scrtlabs/marketplace/docs/source/data-providers.rst

     Please unlock your wallet account to authorize signature.

     Signature authorized.
-    New data source: Test successfully registered to publisher address: 0x627306090abab3a6e1400e9345bc60c78a8bef57
+    New data set: Test successfully registered to publisher address: 0x627306090abab3a6e1400e9345bc60c78a8bef57

 In the following example, data is published daily on a fixed schedule::

     $ catalyst register-data
-    Enter the Data Source name: Test
+    Enter the Data set name: Test
     Enter the data frequency [daily, hourly, minute]: daily Can data be published every day at a regular time? [default: Y]: Y At what time will the data be published? [default: 0:00]: 0:00